60.2

 Jackson outperforms national livability median

-Severe income limitations and wage stagnation
+Severe income and health limitations

 Score breakdown